sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 In the Independent Cascade Model, information spreads through the network as activated nodes attempt to activate their neighbors with a certain probability.
 Starting with a set of initially active nodes, the process unfolds in discrete steps, with newly activated nodes trying to activate their neighbors in subsequent steps.

-Chapter 19 of Easley \& Kleinberg discusses similar cascade models, exploring how information, behaviors, or innovations diffuse through networks[^1].
+Chapter 19 of Easley \& Kleinberg discusses similar cascade models, exploring how information, behaviors, or innovations diffuse through networks.
 The probabilistic nature of the ICM captures the uncertainty in real-world influence processes, where not every exposure leads to adoption.

 #### Linear Threshold Model (LTM)

 In the Linear Threshold Model, nodes become activated when the proportion of their activated neighbors exceeds a threshold value.
 This model captures the concept of social pressure or critical mass, where individuals adopt a behavior only when enough of their connections have already adopted it.

-Easley \& Kleinberg discuss threshold models in Chapter 19, showing how they can explain phenomena like technology adoption, social movements, and information cascades[^1].
+Easley \& Kleinberg discuss threshold models in Chapter 19, showing how they can explain phenomena like technology adoption, social movements, and information cascades.
 The LTM formalizes the observation that people often require social validation before adopting new behaviors or ideas.

 ## Key Network Analysis Techniques